OpenNebula/hosted-cloud-ovhcloud/README.md

-> [!IMPORTANT]
->
-> ## First time template repo setup -- TO BE REMOVED FROM THE TEMPLATE
->
-> 1. Rename all occurances of "cloud-provider" to the new Cloud Provider "new-cp":
->
->    ```shell
->    new_cp_name=new-cp
->    find . -type f ! -name 'README.md' -not -path "./.git/*" -not -path "./submodule-one-deploy-validation/*" -exec sed -i 's/cloud-provider/'$new_cp_name'/g' {} +
->    mv inventory/cloud-provider.yml inventory/$new_cp_name.yml
->    mv playbooks/cloud-provider.yml playbooks/$new_cp_name.yml
->    ```
->
-> 1. The repository is ready to start working on the deployment values of OpenNebula, specific to the new Cloud Provider.
-Replace all `<<TBA>>` occurances:
->
->    ```shell
->    grep -nR "<<TBA>>" .
->    ```
->
-> 1. Update the README.md with link to the infrastructure provisions guide, that provides the starting point for this repo's steps.
-Update the table of required parameters in the README.md to match the provisioned infrastructure and facilitate easy extraction of the parameters by following the same variable names.
-Upload the logo of the cloud provider and make any necessary adjustments.
->
-> 1. Implement the specific automations required on the cloud providers infrastructure to make OpenNebula fully functional (public IP routing, platform-specific configurations, etc.), as tested by the validation steps.
->
->  1. Remove this note from the README.md
->

 **TBA-cloud-provider**: logos of OpenNebula and the Cloud Provider

-# Deploying OpenNebula as a Hosted Cloud on TBA-cloud-provider
+# Deploying OpenNebula as a Hosted Cloud on OVHcloud infrasturcture

-This repository contains the needed code and documentation to perform an OpenNebula deployment and configuration as a Hosted Cloud on **TBA-cloud-provider** resources.
+This repository contains the needed code and documentation to perform an OpenNebula deployment and configuration on OVHcloud infrasturcture bare-metal resources.
 It extends the [one-deploy-validation](https://github.com/OpenNebula/one-deploy-validation) repository, which is added as a git submodule.

 - [Requirements](#requirements)
 - [Infrastructure Provisioning](#infrastructure-provisioning)